Vishveshsg7/dsa/README.md

 # SPPU_DSAL
 hello guys !
-I have uploaded simpliest and shortest codes of data structure and algorithm Lab codes collected from Github ^^^^ this codes are from syllabus of SE ( Semester 4 ) artificial intelligence and Data Science / Computer engineering which comes under SPPU
+I have uploaded simpliest and shortest codes of data structure and algorithm Lab codes collected from Github ^^^^ These codes are from syllabus of SE ( Semester 4 ) artificial intelligence and Data Science / Computer engineering which comes under SPPU
 _____________________________________________________________________________________________________________